lamba92/KGraph/README.md

 # KGraph

 KGraph is a library that handles grpah data structures using only the Kotlin common standard library.
+At the moment, it compiles for:

+ - JVM
+ - JS
+ - Android Native ARM32
+ - Android Native ARM64
+ - Linux X86_64

-At the moment, it only compiles for JVM, JS and Linux X86_64, other native builds will come as i figure out how to compile multi-platform.
+ Other native builds will come as i figure out how to compile multi-platform.

 ## Goals